cloudmesh/client/docs/source/old.rst

                         [--group=GROUP]
                         [--refresh]
                         [--format=FORMAT]
-                        [--columns=COLUMNS]
-                        [--detail]

-            Arguments:
+                        [--columns=COLUMNS|--deatil]

-                COMMAND   positional arguments, the commands you want to execute on the server(e.g. ls -a), you will get a return of executing result instead of login to the server, note that type in -- is suggested before you input the commands
+            Arguments: COMMAND   positional arguments, the commands
+                                 you want to execute on the server (e.g. ls -a), you will get a return of executing result instead of login
+				 to the server, note that type in -- is suggested before you input the
+				 commands

-                NAME      server name
+                NAME_OR_ID  (parameterized for delete) server name or id
+		CLOUD       (parameterized for list) the name of the cloud.
+If not specified the deafult clod will be used
+		KEY         the name of the key to be used at login.
+		FORMAT      the format
+		COLUMNS     the list of columns
+                GROUP       the group name

             Options:

+         	--columns=COLUMNS      specify what information to display in the columns of the list command.

+		--format=FORMAT        output format: table, json, csv, dict [default: table]

                 --ip=IP          give the public ip of the server --cloud=CLOUD    give a cloud to work on, if not given, selected or default cloud will be used